garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Design walkthrough.md

 	3. Potential users
 	4. Subject Matter Experts (SME)
 	5. other stakeholders
 	- walking through with the client to get feedback

+## Approach
+- Use participants or [[User eXperience (UX)]] experts to step through particular functionality
+	- Gather reactions to the design for the task